michmzr/michmzr.github.io/README.md

 - Java/Kotlin
 - Python 3
 - Javascript / Typescript
+- AI + No code automations on n8n/make.com

 I love to learn, jump on the chance to challenge my skills on difficult subjects.